 This live-action remake of Aladdin comes from British director Guy Ritchie.
-Ritchie is a director best known for his men’s men films that come with a love of East End London gangster culture as in the likes of Lock, Stock and Two Smoking Barrels (1998), Snatch.
+Ritchie is a director best known for his tough guy films based around a love of East End London gangster culture as in the likes of Lock, Stock and Two Smoking Barrels (1998), Snatch.
 (2000), Revolver (2005) and RocknRolla (2008).
 Ritchie has expanded beyond that with the likes of Swept Away (2002), Sherlock Holmes (2009) and its sequel Sherlock Holmes: A Game of Shadows (2011), The Man from U.N.C.L.E.
-(2015) and King Arthur: Legend of the Sword (2017) and Operation Fortune: Ruse de Guerre (2023).
-However, the Guy Ritchie of the 2010s but has never felt much at home with other genres outside the gangster film – Swept Away, the romantic film he made with his then wife Madonna, was laughed off screens; Holmes purists hated his take on Sherlock Holmes; The Man from U.N.C.L.E. felt more like a parody than a remake of the classic tv series; while King Arthur, Ritchie’s sole other venture into fantasy material, was a massive flop that missed all the essence of the Arthurian cycle.
+(2015), King Arthur: Legend of the Sword (2017) and Operation Fortune: Ruse de Guerre (2023).
+However, the Guy Ritchie of the 2010s but has never felt much at home with other genres outside the gangster film – Swept Away, the romantic film he made with his then wife Madonna, was laughed off screens; Holmes purists hated his take on Sherlock Holmes; The Man from U.N.C.L.E. felt more like a parody than a remake of the classic tv series; while King Arthur, Ritchie’s sole other venture into fantasy material, was a massive flop that missed the essence of the Arthurian cycle.

 With a director who specialises in tough R-rated men’s films, has never made a family film, let alone a musical, and whose only other venture into fantasy was badly miscalculated, you might well be right in regarding Aladdin with raised eyebrows.
 Ritchie co-writes with John August, the screenwriter of Charlie’s Angels (2000), Titan A.E.
 (2000) and a regular writer for Tim Burton with Big Fish (2003), Charlie and the Chocolate Factory (2005), Corpse Bride (2005), Dark Shadows (2012) and Frankenweenie (2012).
 August also made a highly underrated directorial debut with the amazing The Nines (2007).